DataDog/yubikey/README.md

     1. `gpg --export $KEYID | hokey lint`

-    2. `"The output will display any problems with your key in red text.
+    2. > The output will display any problems with your key in red text.
 If everything is green, your key passes each of the tests.
-If it is red, your key has failed one of the tests."`
+If it is red, your key has failed one of the tests.

-    3. `"hokey may warn (orange text) about cross certification for the authentication key.
-GPG's Signing Subkey Cross-Certification documentation has more detail on cross certification, and gpg v2.2.1 notes "subkey does not sign and so does not need to be cross-certified"."`
+    3. > hokey may warn (orange text) about cross certification for the authentication key.
+GPG's Signing Subkey Cross-Certification documentation has more detail on cross certification, and gpg v2.2.1 notes "subkey does not sign and so does not need to be cross-certified".

     4. [https://github.com/drduh/YubiKey-Guide/tree/ed1c2fdfa6300bdd6143d7e1877749f2f2fcab8e#check-your-work](https://github.com/drduh/YubiKey-Guide/tree/ed1c2fdfa6300bdd6143d7e1877749f2f2fcab8e#check-your-work)